 National Switching for Mobile Payment

 JoMoPay was officially launched on the 1st of April 2014 as a result of the radical change that occurred on payment services through mobiles.
 Through mobile wallets (e-wallet) offered by licensed Payment Service Providers (PSPs), it is possible to save or maintain small financial values, and to transfer them to others.
-The system provides a new and safe means for immediate electronic payments and enables users to use their mobile device to transfer payments of small values including paying bills, transferring from one person to another, and paying for purchases directly.
+The system provides a new and safe means for immediate electronic payments and enables users to use their mobile devices to transfer payments of small values including paying bills, transferring from one person to another, and paying for purchases directly.
 Accordingly, the system reduces the need for dealing in cash and minimizes its risks.

 JoMoPay hugely benefits population segments who are financially-excluded because of their geographical location and the lack of availability of banking networks in their areas or because of the limitation of low funds (low income), which hinders them from opening and sustaining accounts in banks.

 JoMoPay operates and facilitates the below services:

 Fund transfer through e-wallets

 JoMoPay allows interoperable, instant and efficient fund transfer between customers with e-wallet accounts by different providers (inter-PSP transfers), where customers can be businesses with “Business” or “Merchant” wallets or individuals with “Personal” wallets.
 Payments can be done between and among all types; individuals can transfer money to businesses rather than using cash for service or product payments as an example, while businesses can transfer salaries directly to the individuals’ wallets without the need to hand out cash.
 JoMoPay has set different limit thresholds for transfer transactions’ amounts based on the wallet and transaction type to reduce fraud or money laundry risks.